 8. Officially, he did not overthrow the interim national government in 1993.
 The head of government, Chief Ernest Shonekan, resigned and Abacha as the secretary of defence and the most senior member of government took over.
 Unofficially, it was a bloodless coup.

-9. Two of the most important recommendations of the 1995 constitutional conference he set up are 13% derivation for oil-producing areas and six geo-political zones.
+In 2004, Abacha was listed as the fourth most corrupt leader in history.9.
+Two of the most important recommendations of the 1995 constitutional conference he set up are 13% derivation for oil-producing areas and six geo-political zones.

 10. Abacha never held a non-military appointment in his career until he became minister of defence in 1990 (later re-designated secretary of defence in 1993).
 He was a Lieutenant-General then.